-For the periods presented above, the net (loss) income per share amounts are the same for Class A and Class B common stock because the holders of each class are entitled to equal per share dividends or distributions in liquidation in accordance with the Certificate of Incorporation.
-The undistributed (losses) earnings for each period are allocated based on the contractual participation rights of the Class A and Class B common stock as if the (losses) earnings for the period had been distributed.
-As the liquidation and dividend rights are identical, the undistributed (losses) earnings are allocated on a proportionate basis.
+For the periods presented above, the net income (loss) per share amounts are the same for Class A and Class B common stock because the holders of each class are entitled to equal per share dividends or distributions in liquidation in accordance with the Certificate of Incorporation.
+The undistributed earnings (losses) for each period are allocated based on the contractual participation rights of the Class A and Class B common stock as if the earnings (losses) for the period had been distributed.
+As the liquidation and dividend rights are identical, the undistributed earnings (losses) are allocated on a proportionate basis.

-The following equity awards outstanding at the end of each period presented have been excluded from the computation of diluted net (loss) income per share of common stock for the periods presented due to their anti-dilutive effect:
+The following equity awards outstanding have been excluded from the computation of diluted net income (loss) per share of common stock for the periods presented due to their anti-dilutive effect: